Medical Laboratory Assistant / Technician

 Students with significant health challenges are advised to discuss concerns with their physician prior to applying.

-MEDICAL LABORATORY TECHNICIAN ADMISSIONS PROCESS
+MEDICAL LABORATORY ASSISTANT / TECHNICIAN ADMISSIONS PROCESS

 To be considered for admission, you must demonstrate that you have an OSSD (Ontario Secondary School Diploma).
 Mature students may also be accepted in the program upon successful completion of the Wonderlic SLE Test (a Superintendent approved qualifying test) with a minimum score of 16.